-Improve Sleep Hygiene
+Improve Sleep Quality

 According to the National Sleep Foundation, sleep is crucial for the body's recovery and ability to perform at its mental and physical best.
-It is recommended that an adult between the ages of 18 and 64 get 7-9 hours of sleep per night.3
+It is recommended that an adult between the ages of 18 and 64 get 7-9 hours of sleep per night.

-Consider using your self-care day to discover what habits you can employ to improve your sleep hygiene.
+Consider using your self-care day to discover what habits you can develop to improve the quality of your sleep.

 - Limit caffeine after 2 pm.
 Caffeine, and other stimulants impact quality of sleep, even if you don't feel more energized. - Get moving.
 Aerobic exercise can improve sleep quality.
 Being active during the day can make it easier to fall asleep at night. - Watch what you eat around bedtime.
 Heavy, fatty, fried, and spicy dishes can make it difficult to sleep by triggering heartburn and indigestion in some people. - Create a bedtime ritual.
 A nightly routine can trigger the body to recognize it is time to prepare for sleep.
-In addition to brushing teeth, consider bathing, applying lotion, reading, or journaling before bed.
-Diffuse, spray, or topically apply quality lavender essential oil as it has calming and soothing properties. - Create a pleasurable sleep experience.
+Consider applying lotion, light reading or journaling before bed.
+Diffuse, spray, or topically apply quality lavender essential oil as it has calming and soothing properties.
+Listen to a bedtime meditation to calm the mind. - Create a pleasurable sleep experience.
 Consider using blackout curtains or eye shades to create a dark room.
 Consider whether quiet or white noise promotes your optimal sleep, and add ear plugs, noise machines, humidifiers, or a fan to your bedtime ritual. - Limit screen time in bed.
 Enjoying screen time in bed can impact the production of the hormone melatonin which maintains proper circadian rhythms and promotes deep, restorative sleep.